I get up in the evening, and I ain't got nothing to say

 I could always pick out the headlights of dad's Buick Skylark from halfway down the block and once he pulled up I jumped into the front seat of the car screeching, “Guess what?!”
 As I told him the details about Carrie winning and then how I was on a personal mission to do the same dad started to chuckle.
 He knew all about giveaways, phone lines, and crazy callers.
 He was a few years removed from radio, leaving in favor of a better paying job, but the music was still his life.
 He had a room upstairs in our house devoted to stereo components, huge speakers, albums, and tapes.
 His vast music collection was completely in order and cross-referenced so that he could find absolutely any song in under thirty seconds.
 He would test it saying, “Give me an artist or a song to look up.” and I would watch him flip through index cards and find exactly what I suggested in a matter of seconds.
 Dad was proud of the fact that his music room resembled a radio station and honestly it was probably better organized than most stations of the eighties were.

 As I sat in the front seat filling him in I realized we weren't driving right home.
 Instead, dad had just continued driving because my excitement had hit a nerve with him, a good one and so we kept talking.
 I probably gave him the same details several times over but he seemed to be just as excited as I was.
-The albums weren't actually available yet, it would be few days.
+The albums weren't actually available yet, it would be a few days.
 But, and this was the great part, we had to drive to Q-102's station to pick them up!
 Carrie and I had already decided that we needed to do it together.
 We started this radio journey together and now we were going to meet Dave and Mr. T if we're really lucky anyway.
 Dad taking us was only natural.
 Of course, he would because it was a new station for him to check out.
 The minute I told him that we had to pick up our records he happily blurted out, “I'll drive you guys.”

 Of course, he would.
 That was my dad.
 When not derailed by mom he was the guy that everyone loved.
 Always helpful and kind.
 Nothing excited him like the music though and so this moment in the car felt special.
 It was just the two of us and the music.
 As dad turned onto our street “Dancing In The Dark” started to play on Q-102 and instead of pulling into the driveway he kept going.
 “I guess this is your song now so let's listen to it,”.